 The top floor was like being on a terrace with ample sitting room and a beautiful view of the trees and other houses.
 There were more informational posters about Indo-Portuguese houses and other interesting material.
 The museum has objects that are approximately 150-500 years old.
 It had a certain charm to it and everything was beautifully presented.

 The creator of the museum, Gerard da Cunha, being an architect himself, wanted to have a place dedicated to the Goan house.
-He says, “I plan to bring in more interactive exhibits” with the goal of giving the cozy museum an even more personal touch.
+He says, “I plan to bring in more interactive exhibits” with the goal of giving the cosy museum an even more personal touch.

 Pics Credit – Shivang Mishra I NT GOGOANOW.COM